 The greatest benefit is the bond created especially when the animal is petted.
-Those that have guinea pigs can swear by this, because guinea pigs are full of personality and love, and want to be petted.
+Those that have guinea pigs can swear by this because guinea pigs are full of personality and love, and they really want to be petted.

 The guinea pigs are prey animals by nature, and this is why it’s crucial for you to know the exact spots of petting them unless you want the cavy to feel scared or defensive.

 Things to Know About Petting a Guinea Pig

-You can build trust with the guinea pig in the regular, simple ways.
-At first, do not nag the cavy, for anything.
-Make sure you follow its reactions and act upon them – this is the golden rule.
+First, do not nag the guinea pig for anything.
+Make sure you follow its reactions and act upon them.
+This is the golden rule.

 The main rules are easy to remember.
 You must never go in the opposite direction of the fur.
 Some cavies have short hairs and it is easy to see their patterns and hair growth direction.

-The feet and stomach are the no-go zones with guinea pigs; they feel vulnerable if their belly is touched, and they might feel trapped if you get to their feet and tickle them as well.
+The feet and stomach are the no-go zones with guinea pigs.
+They feel vulnerable if their belly is touched, and they might feel trapped if you get to their feet and tickle them as well.

 Do Guinea Pigs Make Certain Sounds When You Pet Them?

 Do not panic if your guinea pig makes some sounds or even vibrations when you pet it.
-It will seem as if the cavy’s body is trembling a bit, like vibration.
+It will seem as if the guinea pig’s body is trembling a bit, like vibration.
 This is a very good thing most of the time!

-That deep and vibrating sound is most of the time joy, good mood, but rarely it can represent anxiety and worry.
-If it’s the latter, it comes with short and rapid sounds together with the vibrating.
+That deep and vibrating sound is most of the time joy, good mood but rarely it can represent anxiety and disturbance.
+If it’s the latter, it usually comes with short and rapid sounds together with the vibrating one.

 Can You Comb or Brush the Guinea Pig While You Pet It?

-You can use a small brush with stiff and short bristles, or a narrow-tooth comb.
+You can use a small brush with stiff and short bristles or a narrow-tooth comb.
 Move it along the fur growth direction.

 Sometimes, they like the open space even more because they feel free to roam around if they suddenly dislike the human hand on them.

-If the cavy dislikes being in someone’s arms, simply pet it inside the cage or on the floor.
+Some, on the other hand, will allow being petted for just 20 minutes more or less, and that is enough at first.
+If the guinea pig dislikes being in someone’s arms, simply pet it inside the cage or on the floor.

 How to Properly Hold a Guinea Pig?

-First, when you do try to pick it up, make sure you kind of cradle its belly and the hind legs, as to not look like it’s all spread out with all limbs.
+First, when you do try to pick it up, make sure you kind of cradle its belly and the hind legs, it should look like it’s all spread out with all of its limbs hanging.
 Support its front feet with the other hand.

-It might be jumpy at first, but if this happens, use one finger to surround its front legs so that it won’t escape in the front.
-The absolute no-no is swinging the guinea pig around its neck or back (you know, as cats carry their kittens.
+It might be jumpy at first.
+But if this happens, use one finger to surround its front legs so that it won’t try to escape.
+Do not swing the guinea pig around its neck or back, like cats carry their kittens.